COVID-19 RELIEF PAYMENTS

 - Never reply to a phone number or use a website that is part of a suspicious call, pop-up or text message to verify personal information.

+In our busy world, it is easy to be scammed, especially when a sense of urgency is conveyed by the scammer.
 Just ask yourself the question: Why would my financial institution or the government need to contact me for personal information to make or receive a payment—they already have it!

 REPORT SCAM ATTEMPTS